alexcrichton/rfcs/text/0000-macros-1.1.md

   crate and is significantly harder to write.
 The marginal benefit of being slightly more flexible about how it's run likely isn't worth it.

-* The syntax for defining a macro will likely be different in the macros 2.0 world, that is it probably won't involve a function attribute like `#[rustc_macro_derive]`.
+* The syntax for defining a macro may be different in the macros 2.0 world (e.g.
+  `pub macro foo` vs an attribute), that is it probably won't involve a function attribute like `#[rustc_macro_derive]`.
 This interim system could possibly use this syntax as well, but it's unclear whether we have a concrete enough idea in mind to implement today.

+* Instead of passing around `&mut MacroContext` we could allow for storage of compiler data structures in thread-local-storage.
+This would avoid threading around an extra parameter and perhaps wouldn't lose too much flexibility.

 # Unresolved questions
 [unresolved]: #unresolved-questions